aryn-pathak/thrust/README.md

 # THRUST Freestyle drone and FC

-## THRUST is an open source, lightweight, entry level FPV freestyle drone, powered by the custom THRUST FC made from scratch, with a fully 3D printed frame.
+## THRUST is an open source, sleek, lightweight, entry level FPV freestyle drone, powered by the custom THRUST FC made from scratch.

 ### THE THRUST MK1: